-2. Cultivating brand value and optimizing stores
+2. Strengthen brand value with optimization of stores format

-With core spirits of "Beauty, Trendy, and Color", Poya continues to strengthen our brand image, optimize store structure, have exposure on multimedia platforms, and roll out digital activities which make customers experience a brand new Poya.
-We also continue to innovate upon business philosophy, build up a more convenient and comfortable shopping space, and offer diverse products in order to provide customers a pleasant shopping experience and lead Poya into a new century of digitization.
+With core spirits of "Beauty, Trendy, and Color", Poya continues to strengthen our brand image through optimizing store formats and speed up the digitalization.
+Except for the exposure on multimedia platforms, we apply digital transformation to enhance our customer royalty.
+We also continue to innovate upon business philosophy by creating a more convenient and comfortable shopping space with various product selection in order to provide customers a pleasant shopping experience.
+This should lead Poya into a new century of digitization.